 Elective, Emergency and Orthopaedic Surgery

-Broken bones and fractures are an all-too-common occurrence for our four-legged friends; thankfully, with advances in surgical techniques, these injuries can be successfully treated.
+Broken bones and fractures are an all-too-common occurrence for our four-legged friends.
+Thankfully, with advances in surgical techniques, these injuries can be successfully treated.
 We offer a range of orthopaedic repairs from pinning and plating to external fixation.
-We also perform a range of elective soft-tissue surgical procedures daily, including spaying, neutering, laceration repairs, lumpectomies, abscess removal, and delicate eye and ear surgeries.
+We also perform a range of elective, soft-tissue surgical procedures daily including: spaying, neutering, laceration repairs, lumpectomies, abscess removal, and delicate eye and ear surgeries.

-We are well-equipped for all our surgical procedures with electric heat pads, fluid infusion pumps, electro-cautery and the latest anaesthetic monitor machine.
+We are well-equipped for all our surgical procedures with electric heat pads, fluid infusion pumps, electro-cautery and the latest anaesthetic monitoring machine.
 Each patient has an individual post-operative pain management regime designed to suit its requirements.